BitGo/eth-multisig-v4/README.md

 5. ERC20 tokens can be flushed from the forwarder wallet to the main wallet with a single signature from any signer.
 6. ERC20 tokens and ether can be sent out from the main wallet through a multisig process.
 7. ‘Safe Mode’ can be set on a wallet contract that prevents ETH and ERC20 tokens from being sent anywhere other than to wallet signers.
-8. Transactions can be sent in batches through the [Batcher](contracts/Batcher.sol) contract to save on transfer fees.
+8. Transactions can be sent in batches through a batch function (sendMultiSigBatch) to save on fees if a user needs to perform multiple transactions.

 ### Deployment
 The Wallet contract and forwarder contracts can each be deployed independently of each other, using the provided ForwarderFactory and WalletFactory.